 - Mosquito repellent – sorry, dengue fever is real in Mexico (and La Paz).
 I know, I caught it.

-While I write up a dedicated Mexico packing list, my printable Costa Rica Packing List has pretty much everything you need for both a beach or wildlife adventure in La Paz.
+While I write up a dedicated Mexico packing list, my printable Costa Rica Packing List has pretty much everything you need for both a beach or wildlife adventure.

 You can find all the products mentioned in this post on my Travel Store.